Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Experiments

-Figures~\ref{av_reward} and~\ref{av_cost} also compare our proposed MAPPO algorithm to a similar PPO-based algorithm with decentralised critics, and the more traditional Advantage Actor-Critic (A2C) \cite{pmlr-v48-mniha16} algorithm.
+Figure~\ref{av_cost} also compares our proposed MAPPO algorithm to a similar PPO-based algorithm with decentralized critics, and the more traditional Advantage Actor-Critic (A2C) \cite{pmlr-v48-mniha16} algorithm.
+The number of learnable parameters across all the $N$ decentralized critic networks was chosen to be similar to that of the centralized critic, on the assumption that this would result in a similar computation resource requirements.
 The results show that all the agents trained with deep reinforcement learning perform better than the non-learning agents.

-Our proposed MAPPO algorithm achieves the most sample-efficient learning speed and best performance, while the performance of the decentralised PPO algorithm is close.
-This demonstrates that good performance can also be achieved by learning in a completely decentralised manner.
-This would be useful in scenarios where connectivity of the smart meters outside of the household is limited, but local computing power can be utilised.
+Our proposed MAPPO algorithm achieves the most sample-efficient learning and best performance, while the performance of the decentralized PPO algorithm is close.
+This demonstrates that good performance can be achieved by learning in a completely decentralized manner.
+This would be useful in scenarios where the connectivity of household smart meters is limited, but local computing power can be utilized.

-The canonical A2C algorithm is also able to reach the same level of performance, although it learns less efficiently with the same number of samples.
+The A2C algorithm is also able to reach the same level of performance, although it learns less efficiently with the same number of samples.
 Experiments with higher learning rates showed instabilities that manifested in exploding gradients -- this was in spite of policy-based algorithms such as A2C being generally known to be more stable than value-based algorithms.
 The reason is that, in our proposed microgrid environment, the updates to the policies for other households under A2C have a large effect on the overall system dynamics, possibly worsening the non-stationarity of the environment as perceived by each household.
 In contrast, the nature of the actor network update in the PPO algorithm limits the change in the actions taken by the updated policy, thus leading to stable performance increments.